BlueBrain/BlueGraph/README.rst

 - `Neo4j <https://neo4j.com/>`_ (for the analytics and representation learning API);
 - `StellarGraph <https://stellargraph.readthedocs.io/en/stable/>`_ (for the representation learning API).

-This repository originated from the Blue Brain effort on building a COVID-19-related knowledge graph from the `CORD-19 <https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge>`_ dataset.
+This repository originated from the Blue Brain effort on building a COVID-19-related knowledge graph from the `CORD-19 <https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge>`_ dataset and analysing the generated graph to perform literature review of the role of glucose metabolism deregulations in the progression of COVID-19.
+For more details on how the knowledge graph is built, explored and analysed, see `COVID-19 co-occurrence graph generation and analysis <https://github.com/BlueBrain/BlueGraph/tree/master/cord19kg#readme>`__.

 :code:`bluegraph` package
 -------------------------